 Introduction

+Overview

-Gas pipelines are an essential part of modern infrastructure for distributing gas to many homes and commercial buildings.
+As pipelines are an essential part of modern infrastructure for distributing gas to many homes and commercial buildings.
 However, as a result of corrosion, construction defects and mechanical or material failure, ground movement, natural hazards, pipeline leakage frequently occurs causing significant economic and energy loss [1].
 Leak detection for natural gas pipelines has therefore become one of the main concerns for pipeline operators and researchers over the past decades [2,3].